Nokia 7210

-The Nokia 7210 is a handset by Nokia, built on the Series 40 1st Edition software platform and enabled with J2ME (Java).
+The Nokia 7210 is a mobile phone handset by Nokia, announced on 12 March 2002.
+The product succeeded the Nokia 8310 as the company's style and fashionable handset offering.
+It was Nokia's first phone aimed at the mainstream market to feature a colour display, and it was their first to be built on their all new Series 40 software platform enabled with J2ME (Java).

 The device features text and picture messaging, WAP browser, Stereo FM radio, Polyphonic ringtones, two preinstalled games and a 1.5", 128x128 pixel, 4,096 color display.
-It was the first Nokia phone for the mass market with a colour display and with polyphonic ringtones (they were already on the Nokia 3510 and Nokia 7650).
+It was the first Nokia phone for the mass market with both a colour display and polyphonic ringtones (the latter had also appeared on Nokia 3510).
+Nokia 7210 was succeeded by Nokia 7250.